 Al Jabbah – η Leonis (Eta Leonis)

-Al Jabbah (Eta Leonis) is 2,000 light years away from Earth.
-The star is 5,600 times more luminous than the Sun.
+Al Jabbah (Eta Leonis) is 2,000 light-years away from Earth, and 5,600 times more luminous than the Sun.

 Adhafera – ζ Leonis (Zeta Leonis)

-Adhafera (Zeta Leonis) lies 274 light years away from Earth, and is six times larger in diameter than the Sun, around three times its mass, and 85 times brighter.
-Its traditional name, Adhafera, comes from the Arabic al-ðafīrah, which means ‘the curl’ or ‘the braid’.
+Adhafera (Zeta Leonis) is 274 light-years away from Earth.
+It’s six times larger in diameter than the Sun, around three times its mass, and 85 times brighter.

 Ras Elased Borealis – μ Leonis (Mu Leonis)

-Ras Elased Borealis (Mu Leonis) is 121.1 light years away from Earth and is 63 brighter than our Sun.
-In 2014, a planet was confirmed to be orbiting Ras Elased Borealis.
-The planet is larger than our own Jupiter, and it completes one orbit around its star once every 358 days.
+Ras Elased Borealis (Mu Leonis) is 121.1 light-years away from Earth and 63 brighter than our Sun.
+In 2014, a planet that is larger than our own Jupiter was confirmed to be orbiting Ras Elased Borealis and completes one orbit around its star once every 358 days.

-The star’s traditional names, Rasalas (or Ras Elad Borealis) and Alshemali are abbreviated from the Arabic phrase ra’s al-’asad aš-šamālī, which means ‘the Northern (Star) of the Lion’s head’.
+The name Ras Elad Borealis comes from the Arabic phrase, ra’s al-’asad aš-šamālī, which translates as ‘the Northern Star of the lion’s head’.